 Automated tools play a key role in developing smarter provider monitoring in place for catching any discrepancies you might miss on a background check, initial screening, and upon license renewal.
 With these safeguards in place, you are ensuring the highest quality of human resources and company culture by having a record of any potential disciplinary actions that could lead to a larger issue.

 License Revocations Lead to Exclusions or Terminated Individuals

-Over 43% of all of the Office of Inspector General (OIG) exclusions are related to a license revocation?
-That means that there are over 28,500 OIG excluded providers that can be linked back to a license revocation or sanction from a state licensing board or other primary sources.
+Did you know that over 43% of all of the Office of Inspector General (OIG) exclusions are related to a license revocation?
+This means that there are over 28,500 OIG excluded providers that can be linked back to a license revocation or sanction from a state licensing board or other primary sources.
 Some of these individuals, as you can imagine, have since been removed from their positions and are ineligible to provide care or services furnished by federal or state healthcare dollars.

 In addition, did you know that the average time it takes for a state action to reach the OIG is 173 days – almost 6 months?
 This can leave major gaps in awareness for human resource professionals and expose each organization to the risk of being fined or penalized for each day an excluded individual is providing care or services.

 In today’s mobile and urban-centric society, many healthcare professionals reside in one state (home state) and travel to or practice in multiple (neighboring states).
 Since a majority of these professionals are nurses, many states have signed on to the Nurse Licensure Compact, which enables multistate licensure for nurses.

 Creating a nursing license monitoring verification process in your compliance plan is best practice.
 It is important to develop and implement a policy that requires licensure in the state where the employee/provider is working and/or a compact nurse license that ensures the employee/provider is working in a state that participates in the compact.
 This will significantly mitigate the risk involved with this area of license fraud.